 The inbox is the chat

-Five surfaces in aeqi look like a conversation: the personal inbox, an Agent's session list, a Trust's channels, a Company's channels, and the comment thread on an Idea.
+Several surfaces in aeqi look like a conversation: your own inbox view, an Agent's session list, a Company's full session register, and the comment thread on an Idea.
 They all read the same way, render the same way, and address the same primitive.
-That's not a coincidence — it's the founder's call.
+That's not a coincidence — it's a deliberate design decision.
 The inbox is the chat.

 The mental model